shapesmusic/Shapes-Basics-Draft/notes.md

 - Shuffle all tonescapes, all groups.
 - Name the mood, and free play imagery inside of it.
 - not SR, but still imagery
+- ...this method starts playing along with music videos on a keyboard, and ends playing around in your imagination with a tonescape. and after the last lesson, it also implies that you could remove the tonescape and still play around in your imagination. so there's some representation here that you've "learned" it, internalized it, and the method itself is a kind of scaffolding, and it disappears.